'Of course I am!' - Maddison reacts to Leicester fan asking if he's staying amid Man Utd links | Goal.com

 "This situation is not ideal because we were doing so well and we were in the Champions League spaces," Maddison said.
 "We just want to finish and try to secure one of those spaces because Champions League football is something I've always wanted to [play]."

-Fellows responded on potential interest from Man Utd: "Stay with us and you'll be there, no good going up that bloody M6!"
+Fellows responded on potential interest from Ole Gunnar Solskjaer's side: "Stay with us and you'll be there, no good going up that bloody M6!"

-"The current squad gets compared to the title-winning squad and they're completely different squads," Maddison said.
+"The current squad gets compared to the title-winning squad and they're completely different squads," the England midfielder added.
 "There's not many survivors, I think Jamie Vardy, Kasper Schmeichel are the mainstays in the side."

 Maddison did, however, say that he was rooting for the Foxes to win the title that season, as he was playing for Coventry City at the time.